 - 4. Evaluate the impacts of deploying automated systems on your workforce by identifying and tracking KPIs that measure employee satisfaction, health, and skill development.
-Key KPIs to track include: - o Internal promotion rate - o Microcredentials achieved and certifications completed - o Injury rate reduction - Number of days in advance workers know what days and hours they need to work - o Staff churn and worker absenteeism - Employee satisfaction index or employee net promoter score (eNPS) - Employee Assistance Program (EAP) utilization rate - 5.
+Key KPIs to track include: - o Internal promotion rate - Microcredentials achieved and certifications completed - o Injury rate reduction - Number of days in advance workers know what days and hours they need to work - o Staff churn and worker absenteeism - Employee satisfaction index or employee net promoter score (eNPS) - o Employee Assistance Program (EAP) utilization rate - 5.
 Ensure that an AI tool was designed to meet your specific needs during the procurement process.
-Involve workers intended to use a tool on the factory floor in the technology procurement process, especially workers who have experience with the pain points the tool is meant to address. - 6.
+Involve workers in the technology procurement process, especially workers who have experience with the pain points the tool is meant to address or those who will use the tool on the factory floor. - 6.
 During and after deployment, set up real-time feedback loops using insights from the frontline.
-This process will provide insight into where the technology is proving most helpful and where it is not delivering on intended benefits. - Emphasize multiple pathways for worker feedback, not just reporting to a manager or to HR. - Keep asking for feedback after deployment on at least a yearly basis. - Play back a summary of feedback you've received to your workers on a regular basis and explain how you can or can't address that feedback. - Regularly re-evaluate whether these systems are meeting the needs of the teams and people they serve. - o For more resources, see Strategies for Worker Engagement. - 7.
+This process will provide insight into where the technology is proving most helpful and where it is not delivering on intended benefits. - Emphasize multiple pathways for worker feedback, not just reporting to a manager or to HR. - Keep asking for feedback after deployment on at least a yearly basis. - Play back a summary of feedback you've received to your workers on a regular basis and explain how you can or can't address that feedback. - Regularly re-evaluate whether these systems are meeting the needs of the teams and people they serve. - For more resources, see Strategies for Worker Engagement in the Cheat Sheet. - 7.
 Use a combination of quantitative KPIs and qualitative worker feedback via surveys or managerial check-ins to evaluate physical and mental health impacts of deployed automated systems.